Writing Better Prompts: How to Get More Out of AI Tools 2026

 Building your first prompt library

-Step 1: Identify your most common tasks
+Step 1: Inventory your most common tasks

-Content creation (blogs, social media, ads)
+Content creation (blogs, social media, advertisements)

 Customer communication (emails, FAQs, support)